DevWithJas/Automating-google-search-/README.md

-# Automatibg-google-search- this program helps you to find something that your keyword starts with
+# Automating-google-search- this program helps you to find something that your keyword starts with